cabralwilliams/awesome-project-1/README.md

 Built With HTML, CSS, Foundation, Java Script, Moment.js and Jquery.

-We use the https://history.muffinlabs.com/date/ API to retrieve history events  for specific day.
+We use the https://history.muffinlabs.com/date/ API to retrieve history events  for specific day and https://www.googleapis.com/books API to search for books related to a specific event.
 We also use localStorage to store user manual searches.

 ©️2021 Made with ❤️ by Sonali, Cabral and Ivonne